-The northern lights.
-I wouldn't have noticed them if the deer hadn't told me a doe her coat of pearls her glowing hoofs proud and inquisitive eager for my appraisal and I went out into the night with electrical steps but with my head held also proud to share the animal's fear and see what I had seen before and see what I had se a sky flaring and spectral greenish waves and ribbons and the snow under strange light tossing in the pasture like a storming ocean caught by a flaring beacon.
+I wouldn't have noticed them The northern lights. if the deer hadn't told me a doe her coat of pearls her glowing hoofs proud and inquisitive eager for my appraisal and I went out into the night with electrical steps but with my head held also proud to share the animal's fear and see what I had seen before a sky flaring and spectral greenish waves and ribbons and the snow under strange light tossing in the pasture like a storming ocean caught by a flaring beacon.